-There is a second way to deal with zero entries in y^ , that we call 2ε trick: just replace each y_i^ with $y_i^ + 2\varepsilon$ and apply GB separation to this perturbed point-an idea used by many authors, including [5].
+There is a second way to deal with zero entries in y^ , that we call 2ε trick: just replace each y_i^ with $y_i^ + 2\varepsilon$ and apply GB separation to this perturbed point-an idea used by many authors, including Ben-Ameur and Neto [7].
 This is mathematically correct because the GB cut we generate is always valid-though its violation with respect to original y^ is slightly underestimated.
 Although it may appear naive, this approach is rather effective and can significantly improve the overall convergence of the cut loop, as shown in the next subsection.
-In fact, this idea is closely related to the approach proposed by [18] of "perturbing" perspective inequalities by moving y towards a point "sufficiently inside" the perspective cone-the main difference being that we face a much simpler situation where y^ is given, whereas in [18] one needs to treat y as a variable.
+In fact, this idea is closely related to the approach proposed by [20] of "perturbing" perspective inequalities by moving y towards a point "sufficiently inside" the perspective cone-the main difference being that we face a much simpler situation where y^ is given, whereas in Grossmann and Lee [20] one needs to treat y as a variable.

-3.2 Cut loop stabilization and the curse of Kelley
+4.2 Cut loop stabilization at the root node

 This is perhaps the most important ingredient in our recipe.
-In the MIP community, a lot of attention is generally paid to the polyhedral strength of the generated cuts (e.g., the fact of being facet defining), giving for granted that the external cutting plane loop will follow Kelley's scheme [24].
+In the MIP community, a lot of attention is generally paid to the polyhedral strength of the generated cuts (e.g., the fact of being facet defining), giving for granted that the external cutting plane loop will follow Kelley's scheme [27].
 According to this scheme, at each cut loop iteration one generates one or more cuts that are violated by the current (fractional) solution y^ , adds them to the current relaxation, reoptimizes it and gets a new optimal solution y^ to be cut at the next iteration.

 However, the convergence behavior of the overall cut loop heavily depends also on the strategy for generating the next point to cut.
-As a matter of fact, the famous ellipsoid method has a very good (theoretical) convergence property, but the single valid cut it generates at each iteration can be very weak in polyhedral terms (actually, it does not even need to be violated but just tight at the separation point).
+As a matter of fact, the famous ellipsoid method has a very good (at least, theoretically) convergence property, but the single valid cut it generates at each iteration can be very weak in polyhedral terms-actually, it does not even need to be violated but just tight at the separation point.
 This is because the role of the cut is not to let integer points emerge as vertices of the LP relaxation, but just to exclude a large subspace from further considerations.
-Evidently, one can design a sound cutting plane loop even with very weak/dense cuts, provided that the "Kelley's curse" is escaped and a different cutting plane scheme is adopted.
+Evidently, one can design a sound cutting plane loop even with very weak/dense cuts, provided that a sound cutting plane scheme is adopted.

-In the LP relaxation of our MILP master problem, we have a very simple set of constraints in the y space (essentially, only the 0-1 bounds on the variables), and we have to minimize the convex function $\sum{j\in J} \Phi_j(y)$.
-This setting is very close (in fact, identical) to the one arising in the usual Lagrangian dual minimization (assuming a convex primal problem in maximization form), where "stabilized" approaches such as the bundle method [30] are known to outperform Kelley's one by a large margin.
-Thus, the implementation of stabilized cutting plane at the root node (at least) is expected to be of crucial importance, in particular when a single (possibly weak) cut is separated for each point, as it is the case of our slim master model with a single w{sum} variable.
+In the LP relaxation of our MILP master problem, we have a very simple set of feasibility constraints in the y space (only the 0-1 bounds on the variables and the cardinality condition), and we have to minimize the convex function $\sum{i \in I} f_i y_i + \sum{j \in J} \Phi_j(y)$.
+This setting is very close (in fact, identical) to the one arising in the usual Lagrangian dual minimization (assuming a convex primal problem in maximization form), where "stabilized" approaches such as the bundle method [33] are known to outperform Kelley's one by a large margin.
+Thus, the implementation of stabilized cutting plane at the root node (at least) is expected to be of crucial importance, in particular when a single cut is separated for each point, as it is the case of our slim master model with a single w{sum} variable.